An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Computational experiments

 Concerning topology, we note that we observe much greater run times and memory consumption for $\Char\FF = 2$ compared to the other fields for the non-orientable surface triangulations, where as for orientable surfaces (i.e., the ones without 2-torsion in homology), no such special role of characteristic two is observable.
-We note for the same reason the applicability of the \enquote{short circuit} in \cref{algo:a}, line~\ref{algo:a:n} depends on the the characteristic, or when the trials did not find the correct shift.
+We also note that $T = \emptyset$ for $\FF \in \{\GF{2}, \GF{4}\}$ in \cref{algo:verify} if and only if the surface has genus zero.